 “Just Sold” postcards belong to the category of direct mail marketing.

-As a real estate agent, you can send them out to potential buyers and to sellers right after you sold a property in a particular neighborhood.
+As a real estate agent, you can send them out to potential buyers and sellers right after selling a property in a particular neighborhood.

 Doing this also has some psychological effects on both potential client groups.

 To potential sellers, it shows that you can indeed sell a house or several houses in their neighborhood.

 Additionally, it might motivate their desire to want to sell now, too.